 - Make sure everyone knows what to do and where to go in case of a fire.

-- Test your smoke alarms once a month, and make sure your child can recognize the sound.
+- Test your smoke alarms twice a year, and make sure your child can recognize the sound.

 - Teach your child to get low and crawl on the ground, where the air is less smoky.

 - Show your child how to use the back of his hand to check doors for heat before opening.
 Teach them to use a different way out if the door is hot to the touch.

 - If your child needs to use an escape ladder, show him where you keep it, and how to use it.

 - Children can become scared and confused during emergencies, so teach them to never hide from firefighters.